intrinio/python-sdk/docs/HistoricalDataApi.md

 historical_data_api = intrinio_sdk.HistoricalDataApi()

-identifier = 'identifier_example' # str | An identifier for an entity such as a Company, Security, Index, etc (Ticker, FIGI, ISIN, CUSIP, CIK, LEI, Intrinio ID) tag = 'tag_example' # str | An Intrinio data tag ID or code-name type = 'type_example' # str | Filter by type, when applicable (optional) start_date = '2013-10-20' # date | Get historical data on or after this date (optional) end_date = '2013-10-20' # date | Get historical date on or before this date (optional) sort_order = 'desc' # str | Sort by date `asc` or `desc` (optional) (default to desc) next_page = '' # str | Gets the next page of data from a previous API call (optional)
+identifier = 'AAPL' # str | An identifier for an entity such as a Company, Security, Index, etc (Ticker, FIGI, ISIN, CUSIP, CIK, LEI, Intrinio ID) tag = 'marketcap' # str | An Intrinio data tag ID or code-name type = '' # str | Filter by type, when applicable (optional) start_date = '2015-01-01' # date | Get historical data on or after this date (optional) end_date = '2019-01-01' # date | Get historical date on or before this date (optional) sort_order = 'desc' # str | Sort by date `asc` or `desc` (optional) (default to desc) next_page = '' # str | Gets the next page of data from a previous API call (optional)